benwr/zebra/README.md

 ## Copyright Information

-The icon file `zebra_head.png` is a modification of ["Zebra, marble sculpture of Denis Foyatier (1830), Louvre Museum"](https://www.flickr.com/photos/carolemage/8270400666) by Carole Raddato on Flickr.
+The icon file `zebra_head.png` is a modification of ["Zebra, Ngorogoro"](https://www.flickr.com/photos/woodlouse/3990713395) by Woodlouse on Flickr.
 Unlike the rest of this repository, it is released under a [Creative Commons Attribution-ShareAlike 2.0 Generic License](https://creativecommons.org/licenses/by-sa/2.0/).